PPML/tabby2/inst/md/about.md

 epidemiology in the United States, which incorporates TB transmission and natural history; prior and future TB prevention and control; heterogeneity in TB risks among U.S.-born and non-U.S.-born populations; and age-based differences in disease mechanisms and risk factor prevalence.
-This model has been fit to local data from each of the following high TB incidence states:
-California, Florida, Georgia, Illinois, Massachusetts, New Jersey, New York, Pennsylvania, Texas, Virginia, and Washington.
+This model has been fit to local data from each of the following states: Alabama, Arizona, California, Florida, Georgia, Hawaii, Illinois, Indiana, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Missouri, New Jersey, New York, North Carolina, Ohio, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Virginia, and Washington.
 The model has also been fit to aggregate data for the United States to allow national-level analyses.
 These analyses expand on an earlier study on future TB epidemiology in the United States (Menzies et al 2018.
 “Prospects for tuberculosis elimination in the United States: results of a transmission dynamic model” Am J Epid 187(9):2011-2020) (<https://academic.oup.com/aje/article/187/9/2011/4995883>)).

 This research was funded by the CDC, National Center for HIV, Viral Hepatitis,